atrusnak/cubeVision/README.md

     pip install blenderproc

+Use Blenderproc to download the random backgrounds used in rendering to the 'haven' folder, not every background is needed but ensure no empty folders are in the haven hdris folder if you stop the dowload early

+    blenderproc download haven haven --types hdris --resolution "1k"

 Run the generateImages script, the number of images you want to generate is given as a command line argument (ensure you are within the project directory cloned from github)